Qualifications-based selection, not bidding, is best to contract with professional services

 A request for qualifications is then sent out.
 Often one can use the Michigan Association of Planning’s (MAP) list of planners in private practice as the mailing list.
-This list will include those consulting planning firms which are a member of MAP and in their planners in private practice division.
+This list will include those consulting planning firms that are members of MAP and in their planners in private practice division.

 After the interviews the short list is ranked, with the first choice, second choice, third choice and so on.
-In an ideal situation all the firms on the short list are best qualified for the job, reducing how critical it will be as to which one is awarded the job.
+In an ideal situation, all the firms on the short list are best qualified for the job, reducing how critical it will be to identify the one awarded the job.

 The next phase is to meet again with the first choice to start negotiation of contract and maybe including more detail in the scope of work.
 It is at this point that a detailed fee proposal is submitted.
 It is the first time in the process that price becomes part of the discussion.
 This is also the time when a skilled negotiator representing the local government is important.

-If negotiations are successful (the fees proposed work for both sides) then that becomes the firm that receives the contract.
+If negotiations are successful, then that becomes the firm that receives the contract.
 If that does not happen, then the local government goes to the second firm on its ranked shortlist and begins negotiating with them and so on.